AoiTechDev/portfolio/README.md

 # My Personal Portfolio

 For now it is just MVP with miniamal info.
-I will develop it in time.
+I will develop this in time.

 ## Tech Stack